 What’s fascinating to me is that Science, the respected weekly magazine of the American Association for the Advancement of Science, stepped out of its normal role of publishing research results and science news, and into investigative journalism.

 The journalist, John Bohannon, created a spoof research report about the miraculous effects of a chemical extract from lichen in suppressing cancer.
 The paper was loaded with flaws — figures whose captions contradicted what the figure showed, obvious mistakes in experimental technique, and recommendations for human testing that violated scientific ethics.

 Of course, he couldn’t submit exactly the same paper to all these journals, because many of them have common ownership and they would spot the trap.
 So he varied the name of the chemical extract, the species of lichen, and the type of cancer cells tested.
 Then he created hundreds of fictitious researchers and research institutions who supposedly wrote these different but basically identical papers, and submitted them to 304 online journals for publication.

 The journals themselves are a strange group.
 Many of them have American or European in their names but have nothing to do with the places where they are supposedly located.
 For example, the American Journal of Medical and Dental Sciences is based in Pakistan, and as many as one-third of the total list are based in India.

-All the journals list impressive advisory boards and promise that submitted articles receive review by experts in the field — “peer review”.
-But that is evidently not the case, because more than half the journals accepted the flawed papers for publication.
+All the journals list impressive advisory boards and promise that submitted articles receive review by experts in the field — “peer review.”
+Honest professional reviews should help authors be happy about the journals where they publish.
+However, peer reviews are evidently not carried out, because more than half the journals accepted the flawed papers for publication.